allthetime/phone_simulator_mapbox_location_selector/README.md

 # mapbox iOS/Android simulator location setter

-A simple web map to set locations on multiple iOS simulators by selecting the device and clicking on the location.
+A simple web map to set locations on multiple simulators by selecting the device and clicking on the location.

 iOS: Defaults to IDB, fallsback to xcrun if no IDB installed.
 Android: ADB